 3 turns per inch

-iMovR is looking to change all that with Omega, their new line of stand up desks.
-The Omega Denali Stand Up Desk, the crank-adjustable model, retains several impressive features of iMovR's ThermoDesk Elite, but kicks the table top to a new level, raising the bar for office ergonomics.
+iMovR is looking to change all that with Omega, their new line of standing desks.
+The iMovR Omega Denali Standing Desk, the crank-adjustable model, retains several impressive features of iMovR’s ThermoDesk Elite, but kicks the table top to a new level, raising the bar for office ergonomics.

 Why Ergonomics are Different When Standing or Walking

 Manufacturers of sit-to-stand desks and treadmill desks have been relying on decades-old assumptions about the proper positioning of hands over keyboards for minimizing RSIs (repetitive strain injuries).
 Little research has been done on whether those assumptions still hold up when typing while standing or walking.
 According to iMovR, there are many nuanced differences, and they claim their novel Omega design addresses those differences better than any other desk, including ones equipped with a conventional keyboard tray.